carolinavalladares/notably/README.md

 4. run `npm run setup` command in the root directory;

 After following these steps the project is ready, you can start the project by running `npm run start` in the root directory, the client will be up and running at **localhost:3000** and the server will be up and running at **localhost:8000**.

+Once the project is up and running you can access Notably API docs at **localhost:8000**.